-The Board of Directors believes that it is in the best interests of the Company and its shareholders as a whole to have a general authority from its shareholders to enable the Board of Directors to repurchase ordinary shares (excluding RMB shares and treasury shares) and/or ADSs.
+The Board of Directors believes that it is in the best interests of the Company and its shareholders as a whole to have a general authority from its shareholders to enable the Board of Directors to repurchase ordinary shares (excluding RMB shares) and/or ADSs.
 Such repurchases may, depending on specific circumstances, lead to an increase in net assets per share and/or earnings per share of the Company and will only be made when the Board of Directors has reason to believe that such a repurchase will generally benefit the Company and its shareholders as a whole.
-The Company may cancel such repurchased shares or hold them as treasury shares, subject to market conditions and the Company's capital management needs at the relevant time of the repurchases.